It became an article of faith, as universal adoption of digital communication channels took root, that “Everyone owns customer service.”

 For educators and administrators, the stakes have never been higher.
-And the “customer” has never been more engaged.
+And the customer has never been more engaged.
 Parents, families and other interested stakeholders demand dialogue.
 They expect transparency and accountability.
-We have all been conditioned to expect immediacy of response, thanks to social media, messaging apps, and the expectation of 24/7 communication.
+We have all been conditioned to expect immediacy of response thanks to social media, messaging apps, and the expectation of 24/7 communication.

-To do so, we must:
+But to do so successfully, we must:

 - Streamline customer service